JordanL2/ModularCalculator/README.md

 	Second of arc
 	Milliradian
 * Solid Angles - minutes and seconds
-* Questions to look into:
 * Connection between angle and solid angle (solid angle = angle * angle ?)
 * Can kWh become recognisable?
 Also all other prefixes, and "mph"
 	* possibly a composite unit type eg "kWh" => ['kilowatt', 'hour']
 	* allows simplification from the element units into the composite unit, eg "1 kW * 3 h" = "3 kWh"
 	* alternatively just add "mph" and "kWh" etc as velocity and energy units, disable simplification to them

 ## Constants